Romance

 8. .
 Why is Cathy vulnerable to Linton's appeals?

-One-page summary of one of the critical essays from the Bedford/St. Martins edition:
+One-page summary of or response to one of the critical essays or one of the historical documents from the Norton edition; DUE Wed, Nov.
+8

 Philip K. Wion, The Absent Mother in Wuthering Heights